sttp/Specification/CONTRIBUTING.md

 File names for images, see [Sections/Images](Sections/Images) folder, are expected to be in all lower [kebab-case](https://en.wikipedia.org/wiki/Letter_case#Special_case_styles) (a.k.a., spinal case), that is new words in the file name are separated by dashes.
 Abbreviations are generally to be avoided except for well known acronyms, but should remain lower-case.
 Do not use spaces or underscores, only dashes.
 All images are expected to by in [PNG](https://en.wikipedia.org/wiki/Portable_Network_Graphics) format with a `.png` extension.

+> :information_source: It is important that image file names do not include an extra `.` in the file name other than the one that separates the file name from the extension.
+Otherwise, the HTML to PDF conversion will have trouble finding the file and fail with a `ContentNotFoundError` exception.

 ### Handling References

 All document references are enumerated in the [Sections/References.md](Sections/References.md) file.
 When adding a new reference, use an HTML bookmark using an anchor tag, i.e.,  [`<a>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a), with a unique `name` element for the listing, for example: